ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 - Map where user clicks to add new workout (best way to get a location coordinates)
 - Geolocation to display map at current location (more user friendly)
 - Form to input distance, time, pace, steps/minute.
+- Form to input, time, speed, elevation gain
+- Display all workouts in a list
+- Display all workouts on the map

 **FlowChart:** _What we will build_